engineer-work/Join-Company/college/pain-during-college.md

 ### ANALYSIS AND EVALUATE THE GRADES

 - (important statement) But, Anna University Affiliated (T.J.S Engineering College) said to buy the Final year project only from outside 'Project Center'.
 I not done that.
 Otherwise they said 'fail in exam'.  so given money to buy the Final year project
 -  08 - EC2451 - PROJECT WORK - APR 2016 - is not my work - they forced to buy from project center.
+-  **Hand Gesture Based Motor Control** – A final year project using a Raspberry Pi board, camera, and DC motor, with OpenCV’s Haar Cascade algorithm to detect the hand palm and control motor rotation (left, right, up, down) based on hand movement in a 2D coordinate system.
 -  Unwanted paid money for college, Books & Doc are Totally waste, Since - [No] Knowledge gain. - Money Wasted - Time Wasted - Even if you have talent, you fail due to some unknown people. or society poilitcal issue.
 ---